slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ### On timing and patience

 <!--
-+ x@shl -- Thinking before you speak is a skill
-#q["Patience is bitter, but its fruit is sweet."-- Aristotle $  -384  $]
+#q["Patience is bitter, but its fruit is sweet." \-- Aristotle \[-384\]]

+> *"Idleness is fatal only to the mediocre."  -- Albert Camus, Happy Death*

+-- x\@shl] * Thinking before you speak is a skill

-- Always leave the party early.
++ Always leave the party early.
 Show class.
 Don’t be the clingy friend that spends the night.
 Don’t be the needy one who asks what’s next.
 Leave before it’s too late.
 Leave at the peak.
 Be the peak.
 -->

 > *"Half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."